hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 /Volumes/eb/Dropbox/Documents/-Fed/Termites-and-Butterflies/Analysis Files/code-assignment-example-APlus.png

 Teacher Education separated into in-service (Professional Development) and Higher Education.
 I am considering whether to include or not include Teacher Education, particularly where there's a research component.
 I think this is more for the broader literature review, and this SSR is just about RepGrid in Higher Education.
+Used in what Lina would call an epistemic activity (see notes) in research and practice conducted in higher education.
+(And these studies will be mostly Australian because APlus is a geographically-situated database).

 One example is
 The application of repertory grid methodology to educational research (Lee, T.-//-Monash University - 1979 , Pos.
 2), a thesis that looks interesting.
 However, it appears on the surface to focus on personality testing, but has the keyword "educational research".

  For resolving that question, I really need the full-text.
 However, there are still 20 documents for which this is not available.
 I am trying to export the titles but while I can search for memos with "Christine" I can't export the RIS variable TI.
-So I'm going to manually code that 20 with "full-text needed" across the citation to be able to export for Christine's help. '
+So I'm going to manually code that 21 with "full-text needed" across the citation to be able to export for Christine's help.
+Of these, 10 are PhDs, 5 Journal Articles, 5 Conference papers and 1 Report.

-and then I'll have to find the PDFs of those that fit the parameters.
-What are the parameters?
-Used in what Lina would call an epistemic activity (see notes) in research and practice conducted in higher education.
-(And these studies will be mostly Australian because APlus is a geographically-situated database).

-- _Use of a repertory grid technique to help people with a common problem describe their needs_ (Ainge, D. et al. - 1990 , Pos.
-2) could be relevant, but I have not been able to access a full-text version.
-I have contacted the publisher.
-**memo in 2020 but can't remember correct style for flagging this so have used [ ! ]**